hacpai/show-me-the-code/Python/README.md

 **第 0044 题：**Read the documentation of the dictionary method setdefault and use it to write a more concise version of `invert_dict`.

-**第 0045 题：**f you did Problem 0038, you already have a function named `has_duplicates` that takes a list as a parameter and returns True if there is any object that appears more than once in the list.
+**第 0045 题：**If you did Problem 0038, you already have a function named `has_duplicates` that takes a list as a parameter and returns True if there is any object that appears more than once in the list.

 Use a dictionary to write a faster, simpler version of has_duplicates.

+**第 0046 题：**Two words are “rotate pairs” if you can rotate one of them and get the other (see `rotate_word` in Problem 0035).

+Write a program that reads a wordlist and finds all the rotate pairs.